 Step Four: Who serves the citation by publication?

-The citation by publication by PIIW must be posted by the clerk of the court.
+The citation by publication by PIIW must be posted by the *elected* clerk of the court is the manager of the account and is the only person who can add users and determine their level of access.
+The elected clerk can assign management duties to the deputy clerk or other designee.
+See PIIW FAQ.
 Attorneys or filers do not have access to the PIIW system.
 Attorneys or filers must follow any local rules to coordinate with the clerk to issue the citation.
+If the local clerk is unaware of how to post, the PIIW FAQ directs them to "coordinate with your respective district or county clerk’s office or contact OCA for authorized user access."
 Once the citation is posted, it can be viewed by the attorney and the public at this site: https://topics.txcourts.gov/CitationsPublic.
 Attorneys or filers should be diligent to ensure they see the posting for their case.
 Each case has a publication start and end date as well as a status (Active or Return Issued).
 The return will only be issued back to the clerk that posted the publication.
 When the return is issued, you should follow up with the clerk for local procedures to ensure that the official return issued by the PIIW is filed in your case.

 The citation by publication in a newspaper, when required, shall be served by any sheriff or constable or by the clerk of the court in which the case is pending.
 In suits which do not involve the title of land or partition of real estate, such publication shall be made in the county where the suit is pending, if there be a newspaper published in said county.
 Tex.
 R. Civ.
 Proc.
 116(c)(3) (emphasis added).
 Request citation by publication from the district clerk (for example, in Harris County you would submit the Civil Process Request Form, https://www.hcdistrictclerk.com/Common/Forms/pdf/cpr.pdf).
 You will need to indicate what newspaper you would like the citation to be published in.
 Larger cities may have specific publications like the Daily Court Review in Harris County or the Daily Commercial Review in Dallas County.
 Request that the constable provide the citation and petition to the newspaper for publication, and you will likely then receive an invoice for payment before the notice is published.
 Some publications may offer a discount when an affidavit of inability to pay costs is on file with the court.
 Every county may have different processes, and if you are working with a smaller or foreign jurisdiction, you may need to play a larger role in coordinating the different players to ensure publication, payment and return of citation.